robinawilliams/ocd_file_editor/readme.md

 # O.C.D.
 File Renamer

 ## Overview
-O.C.D.
-File Renamer is a Python tool designed to dynamically rename files.
-This tool provides a graphical user interface (GUI) for easy file manipulation and renaming.
+Introducing the O.C.D.
+File Renamer, a powerful Python tool crafted for dynamic file renaming.
+Boasting a user-friendly graphical interface (GUI), this tool simplifies file manipulation and renaming, making the process effortless and efficient.

 ## Installation
 1. **Clone the Repository:**